Rolf Harris: Later career

 In 2001 and 2004, Harris presented Rolf on Art, a television series that highlighted the work of a selection of his favourite artists, including van Gogh, Degas, Monet and Gauguin.
 In November and December 2002, under the direction of Charles Saumarez Smith, London's National Gallery exhibited a collection of Harris's art.

 On 26 September 2004, Harris oversaw a project to recreate John Constable's The Hay Wain painting on a large scale, with 150 people each contributing a small section.
 On live BBC television, each individual canvas was assembled into the full picture as part of the episode Rolf on Art: The Big Event.
 Also in 2004, as a part of the Rolf on Art series, Harris travelled to Lapland to design and paint a Christmas card for the "Children in Need" charity organisation.

 Harris presented three series of the BBC art programme Star Portraits with Rolf Harris, with the first and second series airing in 2004 and 2005, respectively.
 Following the first series, a touring exhibition—featuring portraits of Cilla Black, Michael Parkinson and Adrian Edmondson—was organised with County Hall Gallery.
-In 2001, Harris had said he always imagined he would eventually become a portrait painter as his grandfather, George Frederick Harris, had been.
+In 2001, Harris had said he always imagined he would eventually become a portrait painter as his paternal grandfather, George Frederick Harris, had been.

 Harris was commissioned to paint a portrait of Queen Elizabeth II for her 80th birthday.
 The painting was conducted at Buckingham Palace and was unveiled there by Harris on 19 December 2005.
 The painting also became the subject of a special episode of Rolf on Art.
 Harris explained to The Daily Telegraph the following year: "I was as nervous as anything.
 I was in a panic".
-The portrait was later voted as the second most-favoured portrait of the Queen by the British public.
+The portrait was later voted as the second-most-favoured portrait of the Queen by the British public.

 In September 2006, the Royal Australian Mint launched the first of the new 2007 Silver Kangaroo Collector's Coin series and Harris was commissioned to design the first coin of the series.
 In January 2007, a one-hour documentary titled A Lifetime in Paint, about Harris's work as an artist—from his early years in Australia to the present day—was screened on BBC One.